sandbox-science/AstraKernel/README.md

-# AstraKernel
+# AstraKernel ~ A minimal ARM kernel for QEMU

-> [!INFO]
->
-> AstraKernel is a minimal experimental kernel written in C and ARM assembly, designed to run on QEMU's VersatilePB (ARM926E) emulated platform.
+AstraKernel is a minimal experimental kernel written in C and ARM assembly, designed to run on QEMU's VersatilePB (ARM926E) emulated platform.
 This project currently demonstrates how to bootstrap a system, set up the stack, zero the `.bss` section, and perform basic UART output (printing text to the serial console).